Software design patterns: the Builder pattern in Go

 // {Toyota Rav4 SUV 4x4}

-The magic of the builder pattern is that we can chain the builder methods together, and each method returns the builder itself.
+the builder itself.
 This allows us to call the next method on the builder, and so on.
-The last method called is the Build method, which returns the final object.
+The last method called

 As said, this is a really basic example so the builder pattern might feel like overkill, but much more complex scenarios exist where the builder pattern is incredibly helpful.
 For instance, constructing SQL queries can become complex and we might need to handle conditional queries.
 In this case a builder can simplify things a bit.